ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-3-30-First-time-binary-patching,Radare2-and-Ghidra.markdown

  After looking at the other functions the calculate_key() does a pointless do while loop then sets a key to some value.
 The next function in main does gets the flag by decrypting it with the key and then prints it out.
 All this is hard to do in under a second.

 This explains why the flag was picoCTF{why_bother_doing_unnecessary_computation_d0c6aace}.
-In any case with ghidra I tried to remove the set_timer function or the alarm by replacing it with 'NOP'.
-But it was very finicky and didn't work, seemed other people struggled with this as well.
-In the end I leaned and used radare2.
-A program I have seen before but it was a little too intimidating to use but, this [tutorial](https://scriptdotsh.com/index.php/2018/08/13/reverse-engineering-patching-binaries-with-radare2-arm-aarch64/) helped me out a lot and I got a feel for this incredible tool.
+In any case with ghidra, I tried to remove the set_timer function or the alarm by replacing it with 'NOP'.
+But it was very finicky and didn't work, seemed other people struggled with binary patching in ghidra as well.
+In the end I tried to lean and use radare2.
+A program I have seen before but was little too intimidating to use but, I followed this [tutorial](https://scriptdotsh.com/index.php/2018/08/13/reverse-engineering-patching-binaries-with-radare2-arm-aarch64/) and it helped me out a lot.

 Here is how the patching looked.

 ![image](/assets\img\Posts\First-time-binaery-1.PNG)
 ![image](/assets\img\Posts\First-time-binaery-2.PNG)